HamidTohidypour/CIFAR10Classification/README.md

 # Create a Virtual enviroment
 From your OS task bar open Anaconda prompt(Anaconda3).
 Type the following commands in conda:
+#Setup the virtual environment
   conda create -n env571 python=3.6 ipykernel

+#Activate the virtual environment
   conda activate env571

 # Download the code and install the dependencies